Culion: Geography

 Culion is an island situated at the northernmost part of Palawan.
 It is part of the Calamian Archipelago in northern Palawan that also includes the municipalities of Busuanga, Coron, and Linapacan.
 During the Spanish Period, these were known as Las Islas de Calamianes, Provincia de España.

 The municipality has a land area of 500 km2 which includes the 41 surrounding islands and measures a total of 1191.39 km2 including its territorial water.
 Its largest island, Culion Island, has an area of 389 km2.
 It is bounded on the north by Busuanga Island, on the east by the Coron Reef, on the south by Linapacan Island, and on the west by the South China Sea.

-The Culion sea is teeming with a total of 201 fish species including commercially important fish like Lapu-lapu (Groupers), Kanuping (Sweetlip Emperor), Maya-Maya (Snapper), Tanguige (Spanish Mackerel), Dalagang Bukid (Blue and Gold Fusiliers) and Bisugo (Breams).
-Squid, cuttlefish, shrimps, crabs, shellfish and sea cucumber or trepang are plentiful.
+The Culion sea has a total of 201 fish species including commercial fish like Lapu-lapu (Groupers), Kanuping (Sweetlip Emperor), Maya-Maya (Snapper), Tanguige (Spanish Mackerel), Dalagang Bukid (Blue and Gold Fusiliers) and Bisugo (Breams).
+Squid, cuttlefish, shrimps, crabs, shellfish and sea cucumber or trepang are also prevalent.

 Three ecosystems sustain the rich marine life of Culion: mangroves, seagrass, and corals.
 17 mangrove species cover the coastline of Culion.
 9 seagrass species and 47 coral genera representing 60% of the total genera found in the Philippines are found in Culion.